mbaumer/us_hep_funding/docs/_states/WA.md

 [Back to top](#top)
 ## WA-07 -- Rep. Pramila Jayapal (D) -- [Wikipedia](https://en.wikipedia.org/wiki/WA-07)
 ### Committees
-Pramila Jayapal is the #9 Republican on the House Subcommittee on Higher Education and Workforce Development
+Pramila Jayapal is the #9 Democrat on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```